Robert Houlihan, M.D.

 - A cardiac procedure

-If medications aren't enough, it's possible your doctor will recommend specific procedures or surgery.
+If medications aren't enough, your cardiology care team may recommend specific procedures or surgery.
 The type of procedure or surgery will depend on the type of heart condition and the extent of the damage to your heart.

 Cardiology and the treatment of cardiovascular conditions is a complex field, so many cardiologists specialize in different areas, including: